Skip to main content

 Compact TrailingDynamic Island — right side of the TrueDepth cutout

-MinimalDynamic Island — when multiple activities are active, shows a small circular view
+MinimalDynamic Island — small circular view when multiple activities are active

-ExpandedDynamic Island — long-press or when the activity is the primary one
+ExpandedDynamic Island — long-press or primary activity view

 Lock ScreenLock Screen banner below the clock